NBISweden/DNAharvester/read-harvester/modules/local/fastp/README.md

 # Notes on FastP module implementation

+Currently, the pipeline only works with paired-end data.
-Kept option to process single-end data (pairedness is automatically detected from samplesheet)
+- Kept draft module to process single-end data (pairedness is automatically detected from samplesheet)

 Reads that do not pass filtering and trimming are discarded